Battery Recycling

 1. Place acceptable batteries into clear, sealable plastic bags

-2. Place the sealed battery bags on top of your recycling tote* on your regular collection day during the first full week of June and November.
+2. Place the sealed battery bags on top of your recycling tote* on your regular collection day.

 Battery collection takes place on your regular garbage and organics collection day that week.
 Place your batteries on top of your recycling tote and leave it curbside.